JereKuusela/valheim-dev/publish/README.md

 - Improved auto complete (default `true`, key: `improved_autocomplete`): Enables parameter info or options for every parameter.
 - Multiple commands per line (default `true`, key: `multiple_commands`): Enables multiple commands per line (when separate by `;`).
 - Substitution system (default `true`, key: `substitution`): Enables parameter substitution (with `$`).
+- Server side commands (default `randomevent,stopevent,genloc,sleep,skiptime`, key: `server_commands`): Names of commands that should be automatically executed on the server. `event` command is not included because it has a custom server-side support.

 # Changelog

 - v1.11:
 	- Adds a new command `wait` to delay execution of the next command.
+	- Adds a new command `server` to execute any command on the server.
+	- Adds a new setting `server_commands` to automatically execute given commands on the server.
+	- Removes `auto_debugmode` requirement from `auto_fly` and `auto_nocost`.
 	- Fixes incompatibility with some stamina related mods.
 	- Fixes `resolution` command description.